 What can I burn in my fireplace or wood burning stove?

-In open fireplaces and other non-exempt appliances you can only burn Defra-authorised ‘smokeless’ fuels.
-For a full list of authorised fuels please visit: Authorised fuels England - DEFRA.
+In open fireplaces and other non-exempt appliances you can only burn ‘authorised’ fuels.
+For a list of these fuels please visit smokecontrol.defra.gov.uk/fuels

 Wood, wood chips and wood pellets are not authorised fuels and can only be burned in appliances approved by the Secretary of State, which are known as ‘exempt appliances’.
-A list of exempt appliances is available at: Exempt appliances - DEFRA.
+A list of exempt appliances is available at smokecontrol.defra.gov.uk/appliances

-Regardless of whether you are complying with the Clean Air Act, if you burn wood or coal and cause a nuisance to other residents we may issue an abatement notice.
+Regardless of whether you are complying with the Clean Air Act, if you burn wood or solid fuels and cause a nuisance we may issue an abatement notice.
 Non-compliance with abatement notices can lead to fines and prosecution.